Brprb08/orbital-control-simulator/README.md

 Unlike typical Unity projects, this simulator **does not use Unity’s built-in physics**.
 All orbital dynamics are computed using custom double-precision integration methods offloaded to native C++ code for accuracy and performance.

-Designed to model realistic spacecraft orbits and perturbations in real time, the simulator was created as a lightweight alternative to tools like GMAT or STK, built from scratch for educational, prototyping, and technical demonstration purposes.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)
 ![Elliptical Orbit](./Assets/Images/04-17SatelliteUpClose.png)